utelecon/utelecon.github.io/en/supporters/class.md

 What is a Class Supporter
 ---------------------------

-Class supporters are the students who support the teachers who conduct online lecture and help with the class.
+Class supporters are students who support the teachers who conduct online lecture, helping with the online class.

 Purpose and goal of the program
 ---------------------------

-* Class supporters are not meant to have as heavy workloads as the TAs.
+* Class supporters are not meant to have as heavy workloads as regular TAs.
-* The purpose Class Supporters is to help quickly match and start work.
+* The purpose of Class Supporters is to quickly help teachers start work.
-* We also aim to be able to connect help beyond the subject and major.
+* We also aim to be able to connect assistance across subjects and majors.
 * Even if you have not assigned a TA to the department or major, you can have one class supporter in each of your lectures, under the school budget.
 * Class supporters are often unnecessary (redundant) if the department or major already has TA for online class support (that does not mean that class supporters will not be provided for these cases).